Gardenia jasminoides ‘White Gem’

 Provide fast-draining but moisture-retentive soil conditioned with plenty of organic matter such as peat moss or ground bark.
 Plant gardenias high (like azaleas and rhododendrons) and avoid crowding from other plants and competing roots.
 To help suppress weeds, mulch plants instead of cultivating around them.

 Dense, compact dwarf to 1–2 ft. high and wide.
 Rounded, five- or six-petaled, 1 1/2–2-in. single flowers bloom continuously from spring through summer.
 Sweet, carrying fragrance.
-Good in containers, foreground of borders.
+Good in containers and foreground of borders.